CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

     * `color.w` determines whether to use `color.xyz` or default green color to render grass blade

 ## Analysis

+## Other Notes

+* The GIF at the beginning of the README was rendered with 2^14 blades, "wind as color" mode enabled, and with radial wind enabled.

 Instructions - Vulkan Grass Rendering
 ========================